gitAjjk/pubFabLab/Kerf-offset FC/readme.md

 - Set kerf

 Beware the kerf offset lines don't cross other lines.
 This happens when two lines have less than 'kerf' distance in sketch.

+Newer lasercutters can compensate for kerf in the layer-settings.